-Anti-spam filters are one great tool for eliminating the barrage of unwanted email messages, but it shouldn’t be the only one in the security toolbox.
-While technology is continuously improving and anti-phishing measures are on the upswing, filtering out malicious email using these should be supplemented by training and education.
+While anti-spam filters are a great tool for eliminating the barrage of unwanted email messages, it should not be the only protection in the security toolbox.
+Technology is continuously improving and anti-phishing measures can filter out malicious email, but these should not take the place of good security training and education.
+Technology is a supplement to a security plan against phishing, not the plan itself.

 Here are several reasons that training should be an integral part of any organization’s arsenal when it comes to thwarting phishing attacks: